 Settings can be configured such that the add-on connects as soon as you open the Firefox browser.
 A neat CyberSec feature will block suspicious websites to prevent malware and other threats from infecting your device.

 NordVPN is a popular option for those looking to stream.
 The VPN service pegs some fast speeds and can unblock sites like US Netflix, Amazon Prime, and BBC iPlayer, HBO, and Hulu.

 A strict no-logs policy makes this provider ideal for the privacy-conscious user.
 Within the main VPN client, DNS leak protection and a built-in kill switch ensure that your IP is never leaked.
 Security is provided by military-grade 256-bit encryption.

 The basic NordVPN package enables you to connect six devices simultaneously.
 If you tend you switch between Firefox and Chrome, you’re in luck, as there’s a Chrome extension available too.
 Note that the Firefox extension for Android has not been fully tested and users might experience glitches.

-VPN apps are available for Windows, MacOS, iOS, and Android.
+VPN apps are available for Windows, MacOS, iOS, Linux, and Android.